 The number of undergraduate food studies degree programs is on the rise since the first one began at New York University in the mid 1990s.
-However, to date, interdisciplinary food studies degrees are available only at the baccalaureate and graduate level — not at community colleges.
-From 2013- 2015, I consulted with Hostos Community College (a part of the City University of New York and located in the South Bronx) to develop an Associates Degree program in Food Studies.
-My work on program development included: a nation-wide examination of undergraduate food studies and related programs; designing six core food studies courses for the college; and, in collaboration with Hostos faculty, preparation of formal proposal that is currently working its way to approval by the New York State Department of Education.
-In fall 2014, I piloted the first course, Introduction to Food Studies.
-The soon-to-be launched program has been designed to provide community college students in one of the lowest income congressional districts with a top-notch education.
-It will be the first program of its kind in the United States.
+However, to date, interdisciplinary food studies degrees have been available mainly at the baccalaureate and graduate level — not at community colleges.
+From 2013- 2015, I was retained as a consultant to Hostos Community College (a part of the City University of New York and located in the South Bronx) to develop an Associates Degree program in Food Studies.
+The program was the first of its kind in the United States and was designed to provide community college students in one of the lowest income congressional districts with a top-notch education.

-In Spring 2017 I am a visiting scholar at The University of Southern Maine, teaching core food studies courses and helping to launch this exciting new program.
+In Spring 2017 I was a visiting scholar at The University of Southern Maine, where I taught the school's first core food studies courses and helped to launch this exciting new program.

 Many universities today offer interdisciplinary undergraduate degrees in environmental studies.
 Few are located in dense urban settings like New York City.
 The New School’s Environmental Studies program focuses on the urban environment, making it unique in the field.
 From 2010-2016, I collaborated with core program faculty to refine the curriculum to meet student needs in this evolving and globally important field of study.